cscvlab/SKS-Homography/README.md

 Such approachs are circuitous since the constructed coefficient matrix $\mathbf{A}$ is redundant (including a number of 0 and 1).
 Conversely, SKS and ACA directly compute the sub-transformations of homography in a stratified way.

 ### Division-Free Solver
-ACA is extremely concise in algebra and only need 85 addtions, subtractions and multiplications of floating-point numbers to compute homographies up to a scale.
+ACA is extremely concise in algebra and only requires 85 addtions, subtractions and multiplications of floating-point numbers to compute homographies up to a scale.
 Among four arithmetic operations, the most complicated division is avoided in ACA.

 ### Floating-point Operations (FLOPs)
 FLOPs of SKS and ACA for computing 4-point homographies up to a scale are 157 and 85 respectively.
 With the normalization based on the last element of homography, FLOPs of SKS and ACA are 169 and 97 respectively.
 Compared with commonly used robust 4-point homography solvers NDLT-SVD ($\ge27K$ FLOPs) and GPT-LU (~1950 FLOPs), SKS and ACA represent {162x, 12x} and {282x, 20x}, respectively.